How to Test for Leaky Gut at Home

 Source PubMed

-Our most comprehensive Test for Leaky Gut is a GI-MAP test
+If you are looking to test for Leaky Gut at home, Our most comprehensive Test for Leaky Gut is a GI-MAP test

-Stool tests- Zonulin- GI MAP
+Stool test- Zonulin- GI MAP

 £355